 Is there such a thing as a selfish Christian?
 I would say that there is.
 Is this selfishness sinful?
-Well we need to be careful here.
+Well we need to be careful when we think about this.
 There is a sense in which our paying attention to self is righteous.
-"Examine yourself to see if you are in the

-"Or do you not know that Jesus Christ is in you, unless you are disqualified," it says in 2 Corinthians 13: 5.
-And we will also be looking at loving your neighbor as your self this morning.
+"Examine yourself to see if you are in the faith."
+"Or do you not know that Jesus Christ is in you, unless you are disqualified," it says in 2nd Corinthians 13: 5.
+This morning I would like us to consider what it means to love your neighbor as yourself.
 Certainly this consideration of self cannot be wrong at every point.
-But we must acknowledge that there is a sinful selfishness that neglects the consideration of what God would have you to do in accordance with His Word.
+But we must acknowledge that there is a sinful selfishness that neglects the consideration of what God would have you to do, in accordance with His Word.
 This neglect of God's Word and His will, and a person's only thinking in terms of what they want in any given situation is indeed sinful.
 It is something that should not be taking place in the life of a Christian.
 And, a person should not continue to justify it if they come to find that they are selfish in that way.
 They should repent of it.
-Each person here, who considers themselves a true Christian should want to know and to do what the Bible says, and not live any longer to themselves.
-Listen to 2nd Corinthians 5: 9 - "Therefore we make it our aim, whether present or absent (that is; from the body), to be well pleasing to God."
-"For we must all appear before the judgment seat of Christ that each one may receive the things done in the body, according to what he has done, whether good or bad."
-And a little farther down in that same passage in verse 14 it says, "For the love of Christ compels us, because we judge thus: that if One died for all, then all died; and He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again."
-You see; each one of us who believes in Jesus will receive a reward according to the things that we have done in the body.
 As I said to you last Sunday, we need to remember that, as a disciple of Christ, we have a responsibility to consider the welfare and well-being of other Christians.
 They need rest; they need refreshment; they need to be shown the love of Jesus Christ through the way that you treat them.
 There are other bedrooms in this house of discipleship that you are to consider.
-And there are also other people who currently do not live in this house of Christian discipleship whom the Lord would have come to live there.
-And so, it is very important to our Lord that you learn to love your neighbor as yourself.
-So the way that I would like to approach this subject this morning is to think 1st about the Lord Jesus' laying down to rest and laying down His life so that we could learn to love our neighbor.
-And then 2ndly, I would like to have us think about the Lord Jesus' giving to us the Golden Rule of discipleship to live our life by.
+And, there are also other people who currently do not live in this house of Christian discipleship whom the Lord would have come to live here.
+According to His holy purpose, He would have Christ's kingdom to advance and grow, and others come to church here.
+And so, it is very important to our Triune God, that you learn to love your neighbor as yourself.
+The way that I would like to approach this subject this morning is to think 1st of all - About the Lord Jesus' laying down to rest, and laying down His life, so that we could learn to love our neighbor.
+And then 2nd, I would like to have you think about the Lord Jesus' giving to you the Golden Rule of discipleship to live your life by.

-1st - Let's you and I think together about the righteous unselfishness of the Lord Jesus Christ.
+1^{st} - Let's think together about the righteous unselfishness of the Lord Jesus Christ.